Co-written: by Shannon Osztonits

 Ps: If you’re interested in a stay at the farm, there are some really cute mushroom houses for you to settle in for the night!

-4-d.
-Harvest your own fruits and vegetables – Jim Thompson Farm
+23. Harvest your own fruit and vegetables – Jim Thompson Farm

 IMPORTANT: Annual Jim Thompson farm tours only open during cool season (from December to January) from 9am to 5pm daily.
 For the exact opening date please check here